JeremiahPetersen/RepoToText/README.md

 - [ ] create a small desktop app via PyQT or an executable file
 - [ ] add ability to store change history and update .txt to reflect working changes
 - [ ] add checker function to make sure .txt is current repo version
-- [ ] adjust UI for flow, including change textarea output width, adding file management and history, and adding a button to check repo update date against .txt date
+- [ ] adjust UI for flow, including change textarea output width, adding file management and history UI
 - [ ] explore prompt ideas including breaking the prompts into discrete steps that nudge the model along